 Example of strategy

-A company named Alfa (a name we have made up for the purpose of our exercise) has decided to use sport because it is no longer willing to bother its existing and prospect customers with advertising messages and wants to catch their attention by touching their hearts.
+A company named Alfa (a name we have made up for the purpose of our exercise) has decided to use sport and sports events because it is no longer willing to bother its existing and prospect customers with advertising messages and wants to catch their attention by touching their hearts.
 This decision is typically contained in the strategic plan.
 The strategic plan also contains research motivating and justifying the company’s decision to select MotoGP in place of cricket or soccer.

 The operational marketing plan, on the other hand, lists in detail the specific actions that will be implemented to pursue the above-mentioned strategy.